Posted by jc-Qualitystreet on 2012/05/26

 Here are the slides of the presentation I gave at Agile France 2012 (Paris)

-Agile Coaching, SCRUM and User Experience, Agile & Lean Management
+Agile Coaching, Product and User Experience, Agile & Lean Management

 Subscribe to the RSS Feed